 – Rock’N River Family Aquatic Center (Round Rock): Run by the City of Round Rock, Rock’N River Family Aquatic Center features a huge “sprayground” with hose jets, tipping cone, water curtain, water guns, water slides and net obstacles.
 Rock’N River also includes a 12-foot jumping platform, rock wall, and a drop slide.
 Click here to read why we love this water park!

-– Volente Beach Water Park (Lake Travis): Shore Club Volente Beach Water Park is small, making it extremely manageable with the kids.
+– Volente Beach Water Park (Lake Travis): Volente Beach Water Park is small, making it extremely manageable with the kids.
 You’ll find a cute pirate ship play area for young children, a handful of water slides, an obstacle to cross in the pool, volleyball court, plenty of picnic space and a restaurant.
 Click here for a review and more info.

-– Schlitterbahn (New Braufels): Schlitterbahn New Braunfels was voted the World’s Best Waterpark in 2015.
+– Schlitterbahn (New Braunfels): Schlitterbahn New Braunfels was voted the World’s Best Waterpark in 2015.
 Located on the banks of the spring-fed Comal River, it has 40 attractions on over 70 acres.
 Plenty of rides, slides, tube chutes, wading pools, and other water adventures for all ages.
 Visit the website for info about hours, tickets, and more.
 Click here to read our 10 favorite things about Schlitterbahn!

 – Typhoon Texas (Pflugerville):